-- If planting in spring, apply a slow-release balanced fertilizer to promote all-around growth through the year.
-If planting in fall, fertilize with a rooting fertilizer to encourage root growth and prepare your plant for the next growing season.
+- If planting in spring, apply a slow-release balanced fertilizer.
+This will promote new growth throughout the year.
+If planting in fall, fertilize with a rooting fertilizer.
+This encourages root growth and prepares your plant for the next growing season.

 Popular Companion Plants

 - It’s easy to create bold mixed gardens with this plant.
-Try it with brilliantly colored plants such as the Everillo Carex, the Sunshine Ligustrum, or Lemon Lime Nandina.
-Check out this mixed container garden project from Southern Living Plants featuring the Orange Rocket Barberry.
+Try it with plants that have bright colors.
+We recommend the Everillo Carex, the Sunshine Ligustrum, or Lemon Lime Nandina.
+Also, check out this mixed container garden project from Southern Living Plants.

-- Plant it with some darker purple hues like the Purple Diamond Loropetalum or Purple Daydream Loropetalum.
-They’ll really bring out the best in each other thanks to their contrasting foliage.
+- Plant it with dark purple plants like the Purple Diamond Loropetalum or Purple Daydream Loropetalum.
+They’ll bring out the best in each other thanks to their contrasting foliage.

 - We also love the look of planting them with some Dwarf Alberta Spruce and Gold Mop False Cypress.
-This is a great combo for Northern gardeners because all three are very cold-hardy and have contrasting colors, textures, and growth habits.
+This is a great combo for Northern gardeners.
+All three are very cold-hardy and have contrasting colors, textures, and growth habits.

 Frequently Asked Questions

 No, there are both deciduous and evergreen Barberries, but this variety is deciduous.
 So, it will drop all of its leaves, and wait for the return of warm weather.
 On the plus side, this means it’s able to handle cold better than many evergreen plants.
 The bare branches also create an intriguing winter-scape texture feature.